The leading edge of leadership

 The Emotionally Intelligent Leader Intensive

-Tracey Burns developed this highly versatile, one-of-a-kind corporate training program for high potential individuals, executives, leaders, and managers within any industry and sector, whether public or private.
-Using a unique and intentional combination of coaching, facilitation, and training, Tracey delivers real-time results that have been proven equally successful when delivered to groups, teams, or individuals.
+Tracey Burns developed this highly versatile, one-of-a-kind intensive for high potential individuals, executives, leaders, and managers within any industry and sector, whether public or private.
+Over two days, using a unique and intentional combination of coaching, facilitation, and training, Tracey delivers real-time results that have been proven equally successful when delivered to groups, teams, or individuals.

 - A complete transformation of their leadership

-- Greater capacity to problem-solve and overcome tough challenges
+- Greater capacity to problem-solve and embrace tough challenges

-- Confidence in navigating conflict and difficult conversations
+- Confidence in navigating conflict, tension and difficult conversations

 - An accelerated ability to manage change and transition